GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: BACKGROUND

+Past works studied how the maximization of $L_I$ in InfoGAN affects the latent representation of designs~\cite{chen2020airfoil,chen2019synthesizing}.
+Specifically, Ref.~\cite{chen2020airfoil} showed that by maximizing the mutual information lower bound between the latent vector and the generated designs, the latent vector $\mathbf{c}$ encoded major geometric variation in the data, while the noise vector $\mathbf{z}$ encoded minor geometric variation.
+Ref.~\cite{chen2019synthesizing} showed that without maximizing $L_I$, the latent vector $\mathbf{c}$ either failed to capture major geometric variation or led to inconsistent geometric variation along latent space bases.
+The ability to capture major geometric variation is necessary, since the generator needs to cover the complete range of both the nominal and the fabricated designs.
+The property of consistent geometric variation is also essential for designers to explore the latent space in an intuitive way and disentangle the objective function of a design problem.

-Since InfoGAN provides a interpretable and disentangled latent representation that is also compact and low-dimensional, searching for design solutions in this latent space is much more efficient than searching in the original high-dimensional design space~\cite{chen2020airfoil,chen2021deep,chen2021mo}.
-Building on top of the InfoGAN model, this work proposes a new deep generative model that constructs a hierarchical latent representation to simultaneously model 1)~the latent representation of nominal designs and 2)~the distribution of fabricated designs conditioned on any nominal design.
+Since InfoGAN provides an interpretable and disentangled latent representation that is also compact and low-dimensional, searching for design solutions in this latent space is much more efficient than searching in the original high-dimensional design space~\cite{chen2019synthesizing,chen2020airfoil,chen2021deep,chen2021mo}.
+Building on the InfoGAN model, this work proposes a new deep generative model that constructs a hierarchical latent representation~\textemdash~the \textit{parent latent representation} encodes nominal design variation and the \textit{child latent representation} encodes fabricated design variation.
+In this way, we can simultaneously model 1)~the compact latent representation of nominal designs and 2)~the distribution of fabricated designs conditioned on any nominal design.
+We will elaborate on our proposed hierarchical generative model in Sec.~\ref{sec:method_gan}.